renderlet/wander/README.md

 `wander` is a GPU-based rendering framework designed to be fully embeddable in any application.

-Use `wander` to run `renderlet`s in your existing software - self contained, portable modules of graphics data and code compiled to WebAssembly.
+Use `wander` to run `renderlets` in your existing software - self contained, portable modules of graphics data and code compiled to WebAssembly.

+## What can this do?

+Renderlet is like Unity for Apps.
+Developers can build modern, interactive visualizations that run on any platform.

+Many modern apps need a high-performance rendering engine that works in a browser or in a native app, where a JavaScript library won't scale, but a game engine is too heavy.

+### Example use-cases

+Use `wander` to build things like:
+* Modern CAD Apps: Use code to allow objects to describe how to render themselves
+* Procedural Modeling and DataViz: Execute runtime code to view your data in new ways
+* Product Visualization: Interact with dynamic objects in 3D on any device
+* Composable User Interfaces: Render any UI module on top of an existing canvas or in any scene
+* Interactive Animations: Like Adobe Flash, but with an actual programming language and GPUs
+* Low/No-Code Graphics: Make a graphics pipelines out of existing building blocks

-## Why use a renderlet?
+### Why use a renderlet?

-The `wander` SDK brings all of the benefits of `renderlet`s into your own application:
+The `wander` SDK brings all of the benefits of `renderlets` into your own application:
 * High performance 2D and 3D graphics
 * Fully portable rendering pipelines
     * Any app, device, client, or server
     * Sandboxed third party code execution
 * Self contained rendering modules
     *  Reuse your graphics code as building blocks
 * No game engine / platform dependencies